shashikanthbokka/elitmus/README.md

 	puzzle 5 -  natural intution and guessing

-google authentication for login and the videos should be downloaded and made into a single folder names assets .
+google authentication is used for login.
+The videos should be downloaded and made into a single folder names assets .
 In that folder you should store the videos and images folder . the following zips are available in this repo so that for each video the src will be "assets/video-1.mp4" and for iamges it will be "assets/images/london-bridge.jpeg"